October 2008 Archives

 Range: $48,372-$55,464."

 Perhaps if your parents paid your tuition or subsidized your expenses this would be tenable position.
 Otherwise, despite college presidents who implore graduates to follow their bliss -- no doubt irritating endowment fund managers -- why not consulting or banking?
 Don't even start about "wishlists" of hiring criteria.
 It's basically a postdoc job at UC Berkeley for that person who's an MD, a research scientist, an accomplished software architect, and an "intense" techie, but paradoxically, who is also socially aware, astute about legal and sociological issues, and an excellent communicator.
-Someone who despite such incredible accomplishments, wants to work as a developer for at least half the money that either an MD, an accomplished developer, communicator, or technical architect anywhere in the Bay Area could earn.
+Someone with all those incredible accomplishments will no doubt sign on to work as a developer/lab-rat for half the money that either an MD, an accomplished developer, communicator, or a technical architect anywhere in the Bay Area could earn.

-If you're an MD or god, the top end of this position is $55,000.
-Remove $10,000 for federal tax, and $3,000 for state taxes gives you $42,000 to live on in one of the most expensive areas of the country.
-Sales tax is about 8-9%, health insurance will set you back more, and the balance will cover your dependents, car, gas, food, and housing, movies, books, etc.
+If you are this person, the MD/developer/communicator god, the top end salary for this position is $55,000.
+Minus $10,000 for federal tax and $3,000 for state taxes, gives you $42,000 to live on in one of the most expensive areas of the country.
+Sales tax is about 8-9%, health insurance will set you back more than you think, and the balance you can use to cover your dependents, car, gas, food, and housing, movies, books, etc. Then, once you move here you should be prepared to be up and packing at the end of a year.

-A recent search of Berkeley houses on MDLS gives you a better idea of how far that $3,500 will go.
-A few examples from the range: a very modest 1,170 square foot house priced at $589,000; a 1,451 square foot house priced at $769,000, and a 1,583 square foot house for $899,000.
+Should you be so lucky to get a grant renewal, a recent search of Berkeley houses on MDLS gives you a better idea of how far that $2900 a month take-home will go.
+A very modest 1,170 square foot house in a very "modest" area of Berkeley is priced at $589,000; a 1,451 square foot house is priced at $769,000, and a 1,583 square foot house is $899,000.
 You get the drift -- bungalows on tiny lots in a temperate climate.
 The $589,000 house, which may need some work from the looks of it, can be had at a fixed rate 6.25% 30 year loan that will require a monthly payment of over $3600 per month.
 So you'll be renting.

-Obama voices an understanding of the difficulty of this when he says: "I've proposed a $4,000 tuition credit, every student, every year..."
+Obama voices an understanding of the difficulty of these difficulties when he says: "I've proposed a $4,000 tuition credit, every student, every year..."

 Plumbers Get Lots of Appreciation....